 The authors propose to learn the generative model $p_{\params}(\vx \mid \vz)p_{\bbeta}(\vz)$ and the encoder $q_{\bphi}(\vz \mid \vx)$ with parameters $\params, \bbeta$ and $\bphi$, and a discriminator $D_{\bphi}$ through solving a bi-level optimization objective.
 For given exogenous factors $\ex$, $\vz$ is generated from the prior $p_{\bbeta}(\vz)$ by a function $F_{\bbeta}(\ex)$ of the form

 where $\bbeta = \{f,h,\rmG \}$.
-They specify $f$ to be invertible, enabling a modification of \Cref{eq:dear_prior} permitting simulation of interventions.
+They specify $f$ as invertible, enabling a modification of \Cref{eq:dear_prior} permitting simulation of interventions.
 Also, they enforce the encoder $q(\vz \mid \vx)$ to satisfy alignment between sample labels, which indicate causal variables of interest, and the latent variables encoded.

-\subsection{Diffusion-based counterfactual estimation}
+\section{Diffusion-Based Counterfactual Estimation}

 Diffusion models have recently emerged as a highly effective generative modeling framework for images \cite{ho2020denoising}, and the classifier guidance framework proposed by \citet{dhariwal2021diffusion} permits conditional image generation. \citet{sanchez2022diffusion} propose \method{Diff-SCM}, a framework for counterfactual sampling that employs Denoising Diffusion Models \cite{ho2020denoising, song2020score, dhariwal2021diffusion}.
-They use a bi-variable causal model in their implementation, where $Y \rightarrow \rmX$ as in \Cref{fig:bivariate_causal_graph}.
+They implement a bi-variable causal model, where $Y \rightarrow \rmX$ as in \Cref{fig:bivariate_causal_graph}.

-Following the score based framework of \citet{song2020score} and the classifier guidance framework of \citet{dhariwal2021diffusion}, \method{Diff-SCM} uses an \emph{anti-causal predictor} as a means of classifier guidance.
-The anti-causal predictor steers the generation towards the counterfactual distribution, and the extent to which the guidance is balanced with the score matching objective is managed by a parameter $s$. \citet{sanchez2022diffusion} view the forward diffusion as the encoding for the exogenous variables $\ex$ (abduction step) and view classifier guidance as a means to simulate an intervention in the generation process.
+Following the score-based framework of \citet{song2020score} and the classifier guidance framework of \citet{dhariwal2021diffusion}, \method{Diff-SCM} uses an \emph{anti-causal predictor} as a means of classifier guidance.
+The anti-causal predictor steers the generation towards the counterfactual distribution, and the extent to which the guidance is balanced with the score-matching objective is managed by a parameter $s$. \citet{sanchez2022diffusion} view the forward diffusion as the encoding for the exogenous variables $\ex$ (abduction step) and view classifier guidance to simulate an intervention in the generation process.

 In their work, they simulate interventions on the class label $Y$, thus producing counterfactual samples which share some qualitatively high-level similarities yet differ in classification label (see \Cref{fig:diffusion_CF}).